Criminology, criminal justice, sociology

 Dr. Seffrin earned his Ph.D. and M.A. in sociology from the Bowling Green State University before joining the Marywood faculty in 2009.
 He teaches courses in the areas of sociology, criminology, and criminal justice.
 Before entering graduate school, he was a supervisor in an Ohio juvenile residential center housing felony sex offenders.
 He is certified as a Chemical Dependency Counselor in Ohio.

-Dr. Seffrin's research interests include juvenile delinquency, at-risk youth, socioeconomic disadvantage, and the study of crime over the life course.
-His recent publication in the journal Justice Quarterly highlights the role of early heterosexual relationships in the development of a pattern of delinquent involvement and drug use.
-His current research investigates the role of heterosexual relationships as an intermediate link between crime and social class.
+Dr. Seffrin's research interests include juvenile delinquency, drugs and alcohol, socioeconomic disadvantage, and crime over the life course.
+His recent publication in the journal The Sociological Quarterly explores the role of culture in explaining differences in levels of alcohol use among black and white youths.
+His current research investigates alcohol, drugs, violence, and social mobility.

 Introductory Sociology (SOC 211)